Model Based Residual Policy Learning with Applications to Antenna Control: Experiments

-Figure \ref{fig:antenna_outdoor} (right) shows the effect of changing the critic burn-in setting.
-A low value leads to a large initial dip in performance, most likely caused by the mismatch between actor and critic performance, similar to what was observed in the original RPL paper~\citep{RPL}.
+Figure \ref{fig:cbi-mbrpl-both-baselines} shows the effect of changing the critic burn-in parameter.
+In the left plot, the baseline policy was trained in an environment without buildings.
+A low burn-in value leads to a large initial dip in performance, because of the mismatch between actor and critic performance, similar to what was observed in the original RPL paper~\cite{RPL}.
 MBRPL is able to recover quickly, and still converges well before SAC.
 Increasing the critic burn-in reduces the dip, but can delay convergence because the policy training is postponed.
+A similar trend is observed when using the baseline policy trained with a smaller intersite distance, see \cref{fig:cbi-mbrpl-both-baselines} (right).
+Here we also observe that setting the critic burn-in value to \num{2000} lead to instabilities during training for one of the seeds, resulting in worse performance at the end of training.
+Comparing the left and right plots show that the initial performance of the baseline policy does not prevent the algorithm from converging to a good final policy in any of the burn-in settings.